vk59/GraphView-Library/README.md

 ```java
 graphView.clear;
 ```
 Now graphView forget about all the GraphData objects.
 Of course, your Data is still saved (in graphData variable).
-You can add new Moment and draw that again.
+You can add new Moment (point) to graphData, set that to graphView again and draw that.

 #### 6. If you want to draw several graphs, you should declare several GraphData variables and add that to GraphView:
 ```java